Surfperches/Seaperches: Family Embiotocidae

 Identification: Their coloring is silvery, with olive-green mottling and bars on sides (bars usually broken and disconnected); most fins are reddish colored; caudal fin (tail) pinkish to deep red.
 Longest dorsal fin spines about equal to or slightly longer than longest dorsal soft-ray; pronounced notch between dorsal fin hard rays and soft rays.
 Lower edge of eye is below the upper lip.
 More disc-like shaped than in redtail surfperch.

-Range: Arroyo San Isidro, northern Baja California to Shi Shi Beach, Cape Flattery, Washington.
+Range: Los Ojitos, central Baja California, Arroyo San Isidro, northern Baja California, to Shi Shi Beach, Cape Flattery, Washington.
+Common from northern Baja California, to about southern Oregon.

 Piers: Calico surfperch are the number one surf area fish caught on central California piers north of Cayucos.
 In the Pismo Beach-Cayucos region, large numbers of both barred surfperch and calico surfperch are caught; more barred surfperch are landed but the calico surfperch will be slightly larger in size.
 Best bets: Avila Pier, Cayucos Pier, San Simeon Pier, Seacliff State Beach Pier, Capitola Wharf, Santa Cruz Wharf, Pacifica Pier and (surprisingly) Point Arena Pier.